 the amount of the fees being paid and the method of payment, or instruction to debit the required amount of fees to an account opened with the International Bureau, and the identification of the party effecting the payment or giving the instructions.

+(b) The request for the recording of a change in the ownership of the international registration may be accompanied by a communication to appoint a representative of the new owner.
+Provided that the requirements under Rule 3(2)(b) and (c) are complied with, the effective date of such appointment shall be the date of the recording of the change in ownership pursuant to paragraph (6)(b).
+In such case, the recording of the change in ownership in the International Register shall contain that appointment.

 […]